MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 Precedence is a property defined for a calculation group.
 It specifies the order the calculation groups are combined with the underlying measure when using SELECTEDMEASURE() in the calculation item.

+### Precedence example

 Let's look at a simple example.
+Here's calculation group with two calculation items:

 ```dax
 ‘Measure group’[Measure] = 10